 To this day, Pi Kappa Phi embraces its Nu Phi heritage.
 It manifests itself in various ways and emboldens us as Pi Kappa Phis to confront issues with fresh, new approaches.

-The great tradition that is the Omega Chapter of Pi Kappa Phi fraternity began on November 24, 1922.
+The great tradition that is the Omega Chapter of Pi Kappa Phi fraternity began on Nov.
+24, 1922.
 Since that time, it has become one of the leading chapters in the country and has risen to a position of distinction on campus.
-We have passed over 2,000 members through our doors; each of whom has contributed greatly to our rich history and heritage.
+We have initiated more than 2,000 members over the years; each of whom has contributed greatly to our rich history and heritage.

 The Birth of Omega

-Alpha Beta Gamma, a Christian brotherhood, was a local fraternity initiated into Pi Kappa Phi on November 24, 1922.
-The installation team was from the Upsilon Chapter from UIUC and included Supreme Secretary George Grant, Omicron (University of Alabama), and Supreme Alumni Secretary George D. Driver, Nu (University of Nebraska).
+Alpha Beta Gamma, a Christian brotherhood, was a local fraternity initiated into Pi Kappa Phi on Nov.
+24, 1922.
+The installation team was from the Upsilon Chapter from the University of Illinois and included Supreme Secretary George Grant, Omicron (University of Alabama), and Supreme Alumni Secretary George D. Driver, Nu (University of Nebraska).
 Wade S.

 The brotherhood lived in a few different houses since chartering.
-Past adresses include 206 North 6th Street in Lafayette, 128 Wiggins Street, 40 North Salisbury, and 102 Russel Street.
-IN 1929, our current house was built at 330 North Grant Street.
-We have remained there ever since then with two exceptions.
+Past addresses include 206 N. 6th Street in Lafayette, 128 Wiggins St., 40 N. Salisbury St. and 102 Russell St. In 1929, our current house was built at 330 N. Grant St. We have remained there ever since then with two exceptions.
 During WWII the house was occupied by a detachment of the Marine ROTC while brothers boarded at the Sigma Phi Epsilon house.
 We also lived in apartments for one school year following a fire at the house on June 11, 1987.

-Following a generous donation by alumni, the chapter house was rebuilt on the same lot as the old chapter house at 330 North Grant Street.
+Following a generous donation by alumni, the chapter house was rebuilt on the same lot as the old chapter house at 330 North Grant St..
 Since then, Omega chapter has become a pride on Purdue’s campus, winning multiple awards on both the National and Campus level, and actively participating in the national philanthropy, The Ability Experience.
 The chapter continues to grow and influence campus.
-Omega was one of the first chapters to do a bike-a-thon, the first of which was to help the now late brother David Feltner.
+Omega was one of the first chapters to do a 72-hour David Feltner Memorial bike-a-thon.
 Omega also became the third chapter nationally to initiated 2,000 members in 2015.